annthehuman/ChunkitApp2.0/paper/paper.md

 # Community guidelines

-If you wish to contribute to the ChunkitApp 2.0, you need to fork the initiral repository.
+If you wish to contribute to the ChunkitApp 2.0, you need to fork the initial repository.
 For publications and talks, see Citations on how to cite.

-If you encountered a bug, you can report an issue through Github or seel support at <alena.konina@helsinki.fi>
+If you encountered a bug, you can report an issue through Github or seek support at <alena.konina@helsinki.fi>

 # Citations

-To cite the app, please use the following from the References section (to be updated to a jounal reference when published) - Galkova, Konina, and Mauranen (2025)
+To cite the app, please use the following from the References section (to be updated to a journal reference when published) - Galkova, Konina, and Mauranen (2025)

 # Acknowledgments